Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Conclusion and Future Work

 \section{Conclusion and Future Work}

 The main contribution of this paper is STL robustness-to-go (\rotogotext), a new quantitative semantics for the logic, along with proofs of its relationship to MTL formula progression.
-This robustness measure addresses some shortcomings of traditional STL robustness in the context of feedback control for robotic systems.
-We implement both robustness and robustness-to-go as the objective in an MPC algorithm, and find that robustness-to-go outperforms traditional robustness.
+This robustness measure addresses the tendency of events in the past limiting decision making capabilities of robotic systems when optimizing for traditional robustness.
+We implement robustness, robustness-to-go, and AGM robustness as the objective functions in an MPC algorithm, and find that robustness-to-go outperforms traditional robustness.

-For future work, we will investigate the relationship between robustness-to-go, which focuses on the contribution of \textit{suffix} trajectories, to the Robust Satisfaction Interval (RoSI) \cite{rosi}, which focuses on the contribution of \textit{prefix} trajectories.
+For future work, we will investigate the relationship between robustness-to-go, which focuses on the contribution of \textit{suffix} trajectories, and the Robust Satisfaction Interval (RoSI) \cite{rosi}, which focuses on the contribution of \textit{prefix} trajectories.
+The work \cite{rcpe} uses the RoSI for MPC of unbounded STL specifications by considering the robustness of signals \textit{up to} a given point in time.
+RoSI as a cost function has similar issues to robustness, and combining it with robustness to go would enable the robot to consider only the robustness of a user-specified window of time.
+We plan to investigate how the RoSI-To-Go could address the locality issues and impact robot performance.

 \appendices